 Paris, je t’aime

 From all the movies that take place in Paris, this may be one of the most famous ones!
 Paris, je t’aime lets you discover Paris’ different neighborhoods and fall in love not only with the lovable (well, some of them) characters but with the city itself.
-The film is composed by 18 short stories directed by famous people like Wes Craven, Alfonso Cuarón, Gérard Depardieu and the Coen Brothers.
+The film is composed of 18 short stories directed by famous people like Wes Craven, Alfonso Cuarón, Gérard Depardieu and the Coen Brothers.

 Since the movie is so famous, you can check a guide on the places that appear in the movie.
 I personally enjoyed the ones that happen in the Marais, the Latin Quarter, and Montmartre.
 I won’t say more, just watch it and fall in love!

 If you love movies (as in the art of making movies) this one is for you.
 I must admit that there are not many “classical” shots of Paris.
 You can see the Eiffel Tower, the Gare Montparnasse station, and some streets.
-But that aside, it is about the magic of movies and how one French man, Georges Méliès, is in part responsible of us enjoying this art.
+But that aside, it is about the magic of movies and how one French man, Georges Méliès, is in part responsible for us enjoying this art.

 France has been for a long time a place where art, technology, and culture merge in a really unique way.
 We sometimes forget that many of the things we love and use nowadays originated there: photography, the Etch-a-Sketch, the pencil sharpener, aspirins, canned food, bikes with pedals, and of course, cinema!
-Hugo is just a little homage to Georges Méliès, one of the most influential science fiction filmmakers of all time.
+Hugo is just a little homage to Georges Méliès, one of the most influential science-fiction filmmakers of all time.

 2 days in Paris